doged/bitcore/README.md

 [![Build Status](https://travis-ci.org/bitpay/bitcore.svg?branch=master)](https://travis-ci.org/bitpay/bitcore)
 [![Coverage Status](https://img.shields.io/coveralls/bitpay/bitcore.svg)](https://coveralls.io/r/bitpay/bitcore)

-A pure, powerful core for your bitcoin project.
+A pure, powerful core for your DogecoinDark project.

-Bitcore is a complete, native interface to the Bitcoin network, and provides the core functionality needed to develop apps for bitcoin.
+Bitcore is a complete, native interface to the DogecoinDark network, and provides the core functionality needed to develop apps for DogecoinDark.

 #Principles

-Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
+DogecoinDark is a powerful new peer-to-peer platform, with user privacy/security features, for the next generation of financial technology.
+The decentralized nature of the DogecoinDark network allows for a highly resilient DogecoinDark infrastructure, and the developer community needs reliable, open-source tools to implement DogecoinDark apps and services.

-**Bitcore unchains developers from fallible, centralized APIs, and provides the tools to interact with the real Bitcoin network.**
+**Bitcore unchains developers from fallible, centralized APIs, and provides the tools to interact with the real DogecoinDark network.**

 #Get Started